LordTimo50/Operation-Steinadler/Gazebo.md

 The Flix drone simulator is based on Gazebo 11 and runs the firmware code in virtual physical environment.

-We would recommend building the simuation on Ubuntu 20.04, because of the avalable documentation and simple installation.
+We would recommend building the simuation on Ubuntu 20.04, because of the available documentation and simple installation.

 It is possible to control the simulation with either a USB remote control, or with the QGroundcontrol App.